 Once an applicant obtains their PSO proprietary private security officer license, registration, or proprietary private security officer card, they may still have to meet criteria specific to certain employers.
 For example, some employers may want job applicants to pass certain types of background checks.

 In some jurisdictions, a felony or even misdemeanor charge can prevent someone from either obtaining their proprietary private security officer card or a job from a specific employer.
 Applicants may also have to submit to drug and alcohol testing.
 A psychological evaluation may also become necessary for those seeking licensing or employment in the security field.
-An example of this comes with North Carolina’s licensing requirements, which states that applicants must be of good moral character.
+An example of this comes with North Carolina’s licensing requirements, which state that applicants must be of good moral character.